Contents

 11 Construction Safety Topics to Cover in Training

 So, based on OSHA requirements and top environmental hazards, what construction safety topics are vital to a successful training program?
 We have 11 that absolutely make the list, but this isn’t necessarily exhaustive.
-There are numerous other topics that might matter to your specific operation.
+Other high-priority safety issues, like heat stress, respiratory protection, and silica exposure, may also need to be included depending on your job site conditions or project scope.

-If you want help getting your construction training program started, consider using our learning path for nine essential construction roles ⬇️
+Want help getting your construction training program started?
+Consider using our learning path for nine essential construction roles ⬇️

 A Learning Path Template for 9 Essential Construction Roles